Building the Pamir Trail

 Connecting the Dots

-Our 2022 team researched two high-altitude mountain passes to connect section 9 on the Pamir Trail.
+Our 2022 recce team researched two high-altitude mountain passes of over 4400 metres to connect section 9 on the Pamir Trail.
 Read the story here.

 Lines on the map.
 Lines that penetrate seemingly impenetrable mountains.
 I’m fascinated by them.
 When I started exploring trekking routes in the Pamirs back in 2009 the best available topographical maps were Soviet era maps, that luckily someone took the effort to scan and publish on some obscure website.
 At the time I would digitally stitch these maps together, print them and laminate them.
 In this day and age, we are spoiled for choice.
 In recent years mapping applications popped up like mushrooms, riding the wave of the increased popularity of outdoor activities like hiking, biking and trail running.
 However, using those apps for mapping trekking routes in one of the most remote mountain ranges on the planet seemed a little ambitious.